 When the girl reportedly pushed her adopted mother against an electric fence in 2012, she was officially placed in a state-run psychiatric unit.
 Barnett claims Natalia admitted she was much older during that time and several clinicians proved this was so.

 One therapist in January 2012 said the girl confessed to being 18.
-In June 2012, the staff at Larue Carter Hospital in Indianapolis said that Natalia told them how she tried to kill the Barnetts.
-Natalia reportedly called it “fun.”
+In June 2012, the staff at Larue Carter Hospital in Indianapolis said that Natalia told them how she tried to kill her family members.
+Natalia Barnett reportedly called it “fun.”

 Trouble With The Law